 Get your stretchy pants ready because I have two words: Frito.
 Pie.
 A combination of Fritos, mac ‘n cheese, beans, chopped brisket, cheese, jalapeños, chives, and sour cream will have you licking your fingers when you’re done.
 I don’t cry over spilled milk, but I would cry over spilled Frito Pie at Tender.

 If Frito Pie isn’t your thing, choose from a selection of hand-crafted meats scratch-made sides.
 Stellar service doesn’t stop once you leave the walk-up ordering kiosk.
 Employees of the locally-owned, family-friendly joint typically walk around asking guests if they need anything from a drink refill to a to-go box, or just stop by to make sure you’re having a great experience.

-Having lived in Texas for more than half my life, I now consider Tex-Mex its own food group.
-One of my favorite places to go is Mi Cocina, where I can enjoy a Mambo Taxi and queso on their covered outdoor patio.
+Tex-Mex is its own food group.
+One of my favorite places to go is Mi Cocina, where I can enjoy a Mambo Taxi and queso on a covered outdoor patio.
 Service is always exceptional and you’ll have views of The Star, the Dallas Cowboys’ World Headquarters facility.

 📷 s eight | 11 place, Tender Smokehouse